QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

 This is my final article on ReactiveCocoa 3.0 (RAC3), where I demonstrate some more complex RAC3 usages within the context of an application built using the Model-View-ViewModel (MVVM) pattern.

 ReactiveCocoa 3.0 is currently in beta, having had [four beta releases](https://github.com/ReactiveCocoa/ReactiveCocoa/releases) in the past month.
 Version 3.0 brings a whole new Swift API alongside an updated Objective-C counterpart.
-While the core concepts of functional reactive programming remain the same, the Swift API is *very* different to the version that have come before it, using generics, custom operators and curried functions to good effect.
+While the core concepts of functional reactive programming remain the same, the Swift API is *very* different to the versions that have come before it, using generics, custom operators and curried functions to good effect.
 In my previous articles I took a look at the [generic Signal class](http://blog.scottlogic.com/2015/04/24/first-look-reactive-cocoa-3.html), which allows for 'strongly typed' reactive pipelines, and the [SignalProducer interface](http://blog.scottlogic.com/2015/04/28/reactive-cocoa-3-continued.html), that gives a cleaner representation of signals that have side-effects.

 Since publishing those articles I've had quite a few people ask me to demonstrate some more complex RAC3 code, hence this article!